Anteater: Interactive Visualization of Program Execution Values in Context: 's Visualization Design

+\paragraph{Reconfigure}: \oursystem{} supports reconfiguration by allowing users to add multiple variables to a plot (supporting T5 - observe relationships between values).
+If the variables are compatible, \oursystem{} plots them against each other in either a scatterplot or parallel coordinates (depending on the number of variables), allowing the user to observe their relationship.
+Compatible variables share a common ancestor and have 1-1 instances within that ancestor. \oursystem{} provides an options menu that allows programmers to swap or change the scales on axes using the "Plot Options" menu.

+\paragraph{Encode} Depending on the type of data presented, \oursystem{} allows people to encode the data in a multiple ways.
+People can click on the icons above the plot to switch between the different plot types available for that datatype.
+Additionally, \oursystem{} gives them controls to rearrange the axes of the plots as well as change the scales.

-\oursystem{} supports a few types of filtering on the plot and the generalized context tree to help users filter out unimportant information and emphasize important parts of the execution, which helps support T4.
+\paragraph{Filter} \oursystem{} supports three types of filter interactions on the plot and the generalized context tree to help people filter out unimportant information and emphasize important parts of the execution, which helps support T4 (identify interesting subsets of values).
 The first type of filtering was mentioned above where clicking on deeper nodes in the context tree filters the value plots.
 Through this interaction, users can filter down the plot to interesting subsets of the data.
-This falls into Yi et al.'s ``explore'' and ``filter'' category.

-In the scatterplot, users can brush over a subset of points, right click, and select to filter out the values not in their brush. \oursystem{} then removes all other points from the plot, effectively zooming in on selected points, and colors the blocks gray in the generalized context tree corresponding to the filtered out points.
-An example of this can be seen in Fig.\ \ref{fig:gdOverview}(C) and Fig.\ \ref{fig:MPI}-C. This falls into Yi et al.'s ``filter'' category.
+In the scatterplot, users can brush over a subset of points, right click, and select to filter out the values not in their brush. \oursystem{} then removes all other points from the plot, effectively zooming in on selected points, and grays out any block not on the path to a shown point.
+Examples of this can be seen in Fig.\ \ref{fig:gdOverview}-C and Fig.\ \ref{fig:MPI}-C. Similarly, in a bar plot or histogram, users can select bars and filter down to the corresponding values in the same manner.